 - All the sub-regions, except for Northern Europe, are also more prosperous than they were in 2009.
 The sub-region that has improved the most is Central Asia, followed by sub-Saharan Africa.

 - Despite prosperity increasing across the globe, Europe remains below its peak on the Economy sub-index; not yet fully recovering from the financial crisis and ensuing recession.
 As a result many European countries have dropped out of the top 20 of the Economy sub-index, including France (22nd), Denmark (23rd), Belgium (25th), Finland (26th), and Ireland (33rd).
 They have been replaced by rapidly growing Asian economies, including China (7th), Thailand (12th), Taiwan (16th) and South Korea (19th).

 Visit www.prosperity.com to find out more.

 Belows is a brief video introducing the Prosperity Index:

 Barriers to prosperity

-The Legatum Prosperity Index™ has this year for the first time redrawn the world map, pulling nations into new proximities based on shared attributes.
+In 2012 the Legatum Prosperity Index™ redrew the world map, pulling nations into new proximities based on shared attributes.
 The six new continents reveal that even the most robust economies face their own obstacles to achieving prosperity.
 The continents have been characterised as follows:

 Below is a short clip which shows the redrawn world map: